LMS Stanier Class 5 4-6-0 5110: Use in preservation

 In 2009–10, 45110 was placed on static display at Barrow Hill Engine Shed to take advantage of the available under cover storage.
-It was planned that the locomotive would remain at Barrow Hill for up to two years on loan from the Severn Valley Railway, which would see its return to the SVR in 2011–12, but in 2010 the engine's tender was recalled back to the SVR to be used once again behind 42968, after the 2-6-0's own tender developed wheelflats.
+It was planned that the locomotive would remain at Barrow Hill for up to two years on loan from the Severn Valley Railway, which would see its return to the SVR in 2011–12, but in 2010 the engine's tender was recalled to the SVR to be used once again behind 42968, after the 2-6-0's own tender developed wheelflats.
 45110's tender remained in use behind 42968 until early 2012, when 42968 regained its own tender for the last year of its own 10 year boiler ticket, which expired in January 2013.

 45110 returned to Bridgnorth on 30 September 2013, entering The Engine House at Highley on 6 October 2013 in place of 4930 Hagley Hall, which had just been moved to Bridgnorth for the start of a major overhaul.
 45110 briefly left the Engine House in order to appear as a static exhibit at Kidderminster in August 2018 in an event marking 50 years since the end of BR steam, returning to the Engine House in September 2018.
 In March 2019 the locomotive was moved into store at Kidderminster.

 In August 2023 it was announced that because the railway was unable to consider the locomotive's restoration to working order due to the financial crisis following the COVID-19 pandemic and rising running costs, the locomotive was sold to an unnamed buyer and had left the SVR for Carnforth by road on 15 August.
-The engine is now intended to be given a full mainline standard overhaul with the intention of being ready for the 60th Anniversary of the Fifteen Guinea Special in August 2028, which is being planned with the intention of having three of the original engines involved.
+The engine was to be given a full mainline standard overhaul with the intention of being ready for the 60th Anniversary of the Fifteen Guinea Special in August 2028, which is being planned with the intention of having three of the original engines involved.

+45110 returned to service in May 2026 making its debut appearance at the Gloucestershire Warwickshire Railway for their spring steam gala.
+Following its appearance at the GWR for their spring steam gala, it was announced that 45110 was to remain on extended loan to the Gloucestershire Warwickshire Railway for a six-month extended stay.